 e) the degree of autonomy in decision-making currently accorded to regional offices, and whether greater autonomy could enhance their efficiency and effectiveness;

+f) the extent of fulfilment of the provisions of WTDC Resolution 17 (Rev. Buenos Aires, 2017);

-f) the effectiveness of collaboration between the ITU regional offices, regional telecommunication organizations and other regional and international development and financial organizations;
+g) the effectiveness of collaboration between the ITU regional offices, regional telecommunication organizations and other regional and international development and financial organizations;

-g) how regional presence and the organization of activities in the regions can enhance the effective participation of all countries in ITU work;
+h) how regional presence and the organization of activities in the regions can enhance the effective participation of all countries in ITU work;

-h) the resources currently made available to the regional offices for reducing the digital divide;
+i) the resources currently made available to the regional offices for reducing the digital divide;

-i) the identification of functions and powers that might be assigned to the regional presence in implementing the Plan of Action adopted by the World Summit on the Information Society;
+j) the identification of functions and powers that might be assigned to the regional presence in implementing the Plan of Action adopted by the World Summit on the Information Society;

-j) the optimal structure of the ITU regional presence, including the location and number of regional and area offices.
+k) the optimal structure of the ITU regional presence, including the location and number of regional and area offices.

 In preparing this evaluation, input should be sought from Member States and Sector Members which benefit from ITU's regional presence, as well as from the regional offices, from regional and international organizations and from any other relevant entities.